 in disability adjusted life years, or DALYs, which are the years of life lost due to dying earlier than expected, plus the years lived with disability.

 The measurement of DALYs has the advantage of accounting for the age at which death (or disability) occurs.
-This means that DALYs will be larger for young persons than for older persons, because young persons still have many years ahead of them (if all goes well), and those years are “lost” when they get sick or die young.
+This means that DALYs will be larger for young persons than for older persons, because young persons still have many years ahead of them, and those years are “lost” when they get sick or die young.
 In addition, DALYs account for differences in the relative severity of various health impacts.

-You can explore global patterns and trends in the numbers and rates of deaths and DALYs related to both fine particulate matter (particulate matter ≤ than 2.5 micrometers in aerodynamic diameter, or PM2.5) and ozone using the interactive tools in Explore the Data.
-Compare results among individual countries and regional groupings.
+You can explore global patterns and trends in the numbers and rates of deaths and DALYs related to fine particulate matter, ozone, household air pollution, and total air pollution (fine particulate matter, ozone, and household air pollution combined) using the interactive tools in Explore the Data.
+Compare results among individual countries and among regional, sociodemographic, and economic groupings.
 See the How To page for more detailed instructions.